Spectrum vs. TDS Telecom Internet plan comparison

 The lowest-tier plan offers speeds up to 300 Mbps (wireless speeds may vary) at a decent price, according to government benchmarks (1).
 That's just $0.17 per megabit per second, with speeds that blow any DSL plan out of the water.
 The other two internet plans are less exciting, but still reasonably priced for the first year.
 After 12 months, your price could be up by $20 or more.

-Unfortunately, TDS loses points for value because we’ve seen a lot of customer complaints about slower-than-advertised speeds.
-If you opt for a higher plan to account for that (which is what TDS reccommends if you don't see the speeds it advertises), you’ll probably end up paying more than you would somewhere else for the same speed.
+Unfortunately, not all TDS customers have had the same experience.
+We’ve seen some customer complaints about slower-than-advertised speeds, meaning that customers aren’t getting what they paid for, especially on DSL or cable plans.
+If you opt for a higher plan to account for that (which is what TDS recommends if you don't see the speeds it advertises), you may end up paying more than you would somewhere else for the same speed.

 Spectrum offers speedy performance overall, with packages up to 1,000 Mbps available (wireless speeds may vary).
 The lower tiers are more exciting—almost every provider has a gig plan these days, but Spectrum’s lowest plan has speeds up to 300 Mbps, which is still excellent for all but the heaviest users.
 Additionally, there are no data caps on any of the plans, so you can use as much bandwidth as you like.